Frequently Asked Questions

 Some supplier websites list each colour as a separate product page with its own URL.
 In that case, you would need to import each colour individually.
 Other sites use complex JavaScript to display variant options which can make them harder to detect.

-To improve variant detection, go to the Customize menu and switch the AI Mode to "Quality" - this uses a more powerful model that is better at picking up all variants.
-You can also enable "Aggressive" variant detection mode for tricky product pages.
+To improve variant detection, go to the Customize menu and switch the AI mode to "Quality ✨" - this uses a more powerful model that is better at picking up all variants.
+You can also change the "Variant detection mode" from Balanced to Aggressive for tricky product pages.
 If variants are still missing after these changes, contact support with the product URL and we will investigate.

-Some supplier websites use automatic currency conversion based on the visitor's location.
-This means the scraper may pick up a price in a different currency than expected.
+Many supplier websites switch currency based on the visitor's location, so the scraper can pick up a price in a different currency than you expect.

 We are continuously adding regional proxy support to improve currency accuracy.
-If you notice consistent pricing issues with a particular site, reach out to support and we will look into it.
+If you notice consistent pricing issues with a particular site, reach out to support and we'll look into it.

 This usually happens when the supplier website blocks automated access.
 Sites like Temu and Shein are known to have strong anti-bot measures that can cause imports to fail, sometimes after a few successful imports.